diox/web-sliding-puzzle/README.md

 stable version, it has some issues  preventing transitions to work properly.
 It was tested and working on the unstable version, as well as real Firefox OS devices.

+You can see a demo over at http://virgule.net/sliding-puzzle/